dymmond/esmerald/docs/en/docs/guides/more-advanced/10-query-params.md

 # Query Parameters

-Query parameters in Esmerald allow you to pass dynamic values through the URL's query string, enabling flexible and customizable API endpoints.
-This advanced guide provides a comprehensive overview of handling query parameters in Esmerald, including their declaration, default values, optional parameters, and the interplay between query and path parameters.
+Query parameters in Ravyn allow you to pass dynamic values through the URL's query string, enabling flexible and customizable API endpoints.
+This advanced guide provides a comprehensive overview of handling query parameters in Ravyn, including their declaration, default values, optional parameters, and the interplay between query and path parameters.

 ## What Are Query Parameters?